 1. What is personal information?

-Personal information refers to information that can be used to easily identify specific individuals, such as names and dates of birth of members and non-members who are involved in the activities of the society.
+Personal information refers to information that can be used to easily identify specific individuals, such as names, dates of birth, addresses, etc., of members and non-members who are involved in the activities of the society (hereafter, referred to as "members, etc.").
+Non-members mainly include non-member conference participants and members of Jeconet (the mailing list managed by the Ecological Society of Japan).

 2. Purpose of Use of Personal Information